OvalEdge Blog - our knowledge about data catalog and data governance

 Written by OvalEdge Team | Nov 11, 2022 5:56:18 AM

 OvalEdge has completed the Snowflake Ready Validation Program.
-This third-party technical validation process confirms that OvalEdge integration is optimized for Snowflake functionality.
-The focus of the validation was to provide Snowflake customers with secure, managed, universal access to assets in their data lake.
+This third-party technical validation process confirms that OvalEdge integration is optimized for Snowflake functionality and aligned with best practices for Data Security in Snowflake.

-Generally, in managed systems like SAP and Oracle Apps, a complete security system is in place that determines who can access which data.
 For example, a member of the HR team might only have access to salary data, a member of the Procurement team may be limited to accessing purchasing information, and a Sales Representative sales information.

-Once this data is moved over to a data lake built in Snowflake, it is tough to provide universal access as there are no security rules in place.
 Although Snowflake has all the features in place to secure access to data, determining who is provided what access is a challenge, as there could be millions of attributes to consider.

 Related: How End-to-End Data Governance in Snowflake Supports Business Agility